-Having selected the Consultant on the basis of, among other things, an evaluation of proposed Professional staff, the Client expects to negotiate a Contract on the basis of the Professional staff named in the Proposal.
+Having selected the Consultant based on, among other things, an evaluation of proposed Professional staff, the Client expects to negotiate a contract based on the Professional staff named in the Proposal.
 Before contract negotiations, the Client will require assurances that the Professional staff is available.
 The Client will not consider substitutions during contract negotiations unless both parties agree that undue delay in the selection process makes such substitution unavoidable or for reasons such as death or medical incapacity.
 If this is not the case and if it is established that Professional staff was offered in the proposal without confirming their availability, the Consultant may be disqualified.
 Any proposed substitute shall have equivalent or better qualifications and experience than the original candidate and be submitted by the Consultant within the period specified in the letter of invitation to negotiate.